project-kessel/kessel-kafka-connect/README.md

 A dedicated Kafka Connect image to be leveraged with Streams for Apache Kafka

-Currently the Connect image only contains the Debezium connector for PostgreSQL, any other connectors or plugins/libs required would need to be added in the future.
+Currently the Connect image only contains the Debezium connector for PostgreSQL, any other connectors or plugins required would need to be added in the future.

 Plugins are installed using the [docker-maven-download](https://github.com/debezium/container-images/blob/main/connect-base/2.7/docker-maven-download.sh) script provided by Debezium's container-images repo and is useful for installing other plugins and libs.
 Review the script for more information on how to use it.